Airlines remain bullish on travel demand despite mounting economic worries

 According to Delta's calculations, consumers will spend $30 billion on travel in 2023.

-"We know...the public wants to travel in outsized amounts," Delta's Chief Executive Ed Bastian said last Friday.
+"We know...the public wants to travel in outsized amounts," Delta Chief Executive Ed Bastian said last Friday.

 The first quarter, after the holiday travel season, tends to be the weakest season for the industry.